GICHD/geocheck/README.md

 To create the views just copy the script in a query window in pgAdmin III or Navicat and run it.

-The check looks at a variety of possible issues:
+The checks look at a variety of possible issues:
   - invalid polygons (IMSMAng does not check if a polygon created by a set of points is valid)
   - polygosn with too many vertices (less than 3)
   - duplicate information (polygon, point, point or polygon id)